haoqichen20/phuego/README.md

 #### module_egos.txt
 Has the same format of KDE_egos.txt but refers to the module specific nodes associated to the seed nodes.

-#### Fisher test
-Inside the fishers folder 8 files are can be found:
-Pfisher.txt refers to the enriched terms against Gene Ontology biological process Ffisher.txt refers to the enriched terms against Gene Ontology functional Cfisher.txt refers to the enriched terms against Gene Ontology cellular component Kfisher.txt refers to the enriched terms against KEGG Rfisher.txt refers to the enriched terms against Reactome when only the leaves are consider as annotation RTfisher.txt refers to the enriched terms against Reactome when all the hierarchy is considered Dfisher.txt refers to the enriched terms against DisGenenet Bfisher.txt refers to the enriched terms against Bioplanet

 ## Development